Ricci de Turck flow on singular manifolds: Lichnerowicz Laplacian on -tensors of an exact cone

 Consider for the moment any Riemannian manifold $(M,g)$ of dimension $m$.
-We will specify $M$ to be an exact cone $\mathscr{C}(F)$ only later on in the argument.
+We will specify $M$ to be an exact cone $\mathscr{C}(F)$ right after the general definition.
 Let $L$ denote any vector bundle associated to $T^*M$, for instance the bundle $S$ of symmetric trace-free $2$-tensors $\textup{Sym}^2_0(T^*M)$.
 Let $\nabla$ denote the induced Levi-Civita connection acting on smooth compactly supported sections as

-The rough Laplacian $\Delta$ acing on smooth compactly supported sections of $L$ is then defined as follows.
+The rough Laplacian $\Delta$, acting on smooth compactly supported sections of $L$, is then defined as follows.
 Consider the pointwise inner product on fibres of $L$, induced by the Riemannian metric $g$ on $M$.
 Let $\{e_i\}_{i = 1}^m$ denote a local orthonormal frame of $TM$, where $m$ is the dimension of $M$.
-Then the rough Laplacian $\Delta$ is given by
+The rough Laplacian is given by

-Fix any point $p\in M$ and define a family of distance spheres $S_x(p):=\{q\in M \mid \textup{dist}_M(p,q)=x\}$, where the distance $\textup{dist}_M$ is defined canonically in terms of the Riemannian metric $g$, and $x>0$ is sufficiently small.
-In case $M$ is a conical manifold and $p$ is chosen as the cone tip, the distance sphere $S_x(p)$ is simply the cross section of the cone at distance $r$ from the singularity.